Self-supervised Learning for Clustering of Wireless Spectrum Activity: Introduction

-The main contributions of this work can be summarised as follows: \begin{itemize} \item Adaptation of an SSL architecture to discover wireless transmissions in real-world spectrogram data when no prior knowledge (i.e. labels) is available, while also achieving significant reduction of the complexity of the architecture with 12 times less trainable parameters compared to the selected baseline. \item Proposing dimensionality reduction of the output of the convolutional neural network (CNN) by PCA using a threshold on the amount of explained variance ratio (EVR), achieving features quality and clustering performance improvement by a factor of 2-2.5 across the selected evaluation metrics. \item Experimental evaluation of the adapted SSL architecture for two use cases, activity detection and fine grain transmissions classification. \end{itemize}
+The main contributions of this work can be summarised as follows: \begin{itemize} \item Adaptation of an SSL architecture to discover wireless transmissions in real-world spectrogram data when no prior knowledge (i.e. labels) is available, while also achieving significant reduction of the complexity of the architecture with {up to 10} times less trainable parameters compared to the {original implementation}. \item Proposing dimensionality reduction of the {embedding space by principal component analysis (PCA)} using a threshold on the amount of explained variance ratio (EVR), achieving features quality and clustering performance improvement by a factor of 2-2.5 across the selected evaluation metrics. {\item Development of a methodology for quantitative and qualitative evaluation of the transmissions clustering from raw spectrograms.
+The methodology consists of features quality assessment in the embedded space and clustering evaluation with selected metrics, verified by data-specific visualizations.} \item Experimental evaluation of the adapted SSL architecture for two use cases, activity detection and fine grain transmissions classification. {\item Comparison of two feature extraction modules in the adapted SSL architecture, one based on ViT, considered as more powerful in RGB image classification tasks, and CNN, that proved more suitable for low-content data such as spectrograms, taking into account the performance and complexity trade-offs.} \end{itemize}

 The rest of the paper is structured as follows.
 Section \ref{sec:related} analyzes the related work, Section \ref{sec:Architecture} introduces SSL and baseline system architectures, Section \ref{sec:methodology} elaborates on the experimental methodology and Section \ref{sec:Results} presents the experimental results.
 Finally, Section \ref{sec:concl} concludes the paper.